muhammad-akbrrr/gold-rush-smartcontract/README.md

   pub market_type: MarketType,   // The type of market (GoldPrice, StockPrice).

   // --- State ---
-  pub status: RoundStatus,       // The current status of the round (Planned, Active, PendingSettlement, Ended). pub locked_price: Option<u64>, // The price when round becomes Active. pub final_price: Option<u64>,  // The price when round is settled. pub total_pool: u64,           // The total amount of GRT bet in this round.
+  pub status: RoundStatus,       // The current status of the round (Scheduled, Active, PendingSettlement, Ended). pub locked_price: Option<u64>, // The price when round becomes Active. pub final_price: Option<u64>,  // The price when round is settled. pub total_pool: u64,           // The total amount of GRT bet in this round.